lakenn/user-insight/readme.md

 ### Questions and Ans
 + What are the assumptions that you made during the implementation?
     1. Each item count is equal weighted across time
-	2. Top N is a varaible provided by the api caller as request time
+	2. Top K is a varaible provided by the api caller as request time
 	3. Number of Hotel clicks / Amenity selections per User are less than a thousand
 	4. The api are used by 3 teams so this method is not frequently called